segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

   {% include content/spec-field-user-id.md %}
 </table>

-For more details on the Alias call and payload, check out the [Segment Spec](/docs/connections/spec/alias/).
+For more details on the Alias call and payload, see the [Segment Spec](/docs/connections/spec/alias/).

 ## Historical import